 Colibaba (2022) asserts that during the pandemic and continuing into the post-pandemic era, older volunteers, being at higher risk of COVID-19 infection due to compromised immune systems, felt and continue to feel vulnerable and therefore hesitant to volunteer despite feeling disconnected from fellow volunteers (p.
 3).

-According to this thinking, older individuals can be encouraged to begin or resume volunteer work if they can be assured that their personal safety is upheld by the organization.
-They don’t need to be locked up and placed out of sight in order to maintain their safety.
+According to this thinking, older individuals can be encouraged to begin or resume volunteer work if they can be assured that the organization upholds their personal safety.
+They do not need to be locked up and placed out of sight in order to maintain their safety.

 Says Colibaba: “Older peoples’ heightened vulnerabilities to COVID-19 have raised awareness about the need for isolated rural older adults to maintain social connections.
 To support this challenge, rural volunteer-based programs offer support for isolated residents and opportunities for participation and social networking through volunteering” (p.
 3).